mna/specter/bench/README.md

     make bench FILE=fib LOOPS=1000

 By default (if neither FILE nor LOOPS are specified), it runs with `fib` and `1000`.
 The FILE argument is the base example file name to run, without the `.vm` extension.
 The LOOPS argument is the number of iteration.
-It uses `time` to capture the execution time.
+It uses `[g]time` to capture the execution time.

 You can also run all benchmarks (that is, run the benchmark for all .vm files in the ./cmd/examples/ directory) with `make all`.
+To compare results (make sure that the output of specter is the same as the output of TinyVM), run `make cmp`.

 ## Performance